Hawk and Dove: Hawk's fall and redemption: Armageddon 2001, Zero Hour: Crisis in Time! and JSA

-In 1991, in an editorial snafu concerning the miniseries Armageddon 2001, word leaked out that the central time-travelling villain of the piece (known as Monarch) was actually Captain Atom.
+In 1991, in an editorial error concerning the miniseries Armageddon 2001, word leaked out that the central time-travelling villain of the piece (known as Monarch) was actually Captain Atom.
 Monarch had originally been conceived as a future identity of Captain Atom (post-psychotic break).
-Waverider had even "checked" Hawk's future in Hawk and Dove Annual #2, which had them fighting Monarch, eliminating them as possible candidates.
+Waverider even "checks" Hawk's future in Hawk and Dove Annual #2.
+This issue has them fighting Monarch, eliminating them as possible candidates.
 In a last-ditch effort to provide a "surprise twist", DC changed the storyline.

 Sales of Hawk and Dove had dipped and the series was slotted for cancellation, so Monarch's identity was revealed as the future Hank Hall.
-Monarch attacked Hawk and Dove and managed to murder Dawn in front of Hank, causing him to suffer the psychotic break, kill Monarch, and assume his villainous identity.
-He briefly became a recurring foe for Captain Atom before absorbing Waverider's time-travel powers, subsequently changing his form and name to Extant in Zero Hour: Crisis in Time!.
+In a fight against the heroes, Monarch murders Dawn, causing Hank to suffer a psychotic break, kill Monarch and assume his villainous identity.
+He briefly becomes a recurring foe for Captain Atom before absorbing Waverider's time-travel powers, subsequently changing his form and name to Extant in Zero Hour: Crisis in Time!.

-As Extant, Hawk murdered several members of the Justice Society of America; during a rematch, however, the Atom Smasher used the New God Metron's Mobius Chair to transfer Hall onto a doomed plane in place of the Atom Smasher's mother; the plane exploded due to the terrorist actions of Kobra.
+As Extant, Hawk murders several members of the Justice Society of America; during a rematch, however, the Atom Smasher uses the New God Metron's Mobius Chair to transfer Hall onto a doomed plane in place of the Atom Smasher's mother; the plane explodes due to the terrorist actions of Kobra.
 Despite his crimes and the lives taken by him, a statue of him is present in the Titans Tower memorial in San Francisco.

 Sasha Martens and Wiley Wolverman

-Another version of Hawk (Sasha Martens) and Dove (Wiley Wolverman) appeared in a five-issue miniseries in 1997, written by Mike Baron.
-In this version, completely unrelated to the concept of the Lords of Chaos and Order, the duo's conflicting personalities manifested as "military brat" and "slacker dude", respectively.
-They gained large bird wings and a telepathic link by receiving experimental medical treatments as children.
-Following the miniseries, the new Hawk and Dove made a handful of cameo appearances in Titans-related books, once protecting the town of Woodstock, New York, during a worldwide crisis.
+Another version of Hawk (Sasha Martens) and Dove (Wiley Wolverman) appear in a five-issue miniseries in 1997, written by Mike Baron.
+In this version, completely unrelated to the concept of the Lords of Chaos and Order, the duo's conflicting personalities manifest as "military brat" and "slacker dude", respectively.
+They gain large bird wings and a telepathic link by receiving experimental medical treatments as children.
+Following the miniseries, the new Hawk and Dove make a handful of cameo appearances in Titans-related books, once protecting the town of Woodstock, New York, during a worldwide crisis.